-Prairie dogs are burrowing, colonial mammals that stand about 12 inches tall and weighing 1 to 3 pounds.
+Prairie dogs are burrowing, colonial mammals that stand about 12 inches tall and weigh 1 to 3 pounds.

 You’ll enjoy the daytime activity of the owls, which bob their heads in excitement and wonder and hunt in their family groups.
 In spring, bird watchers are treated to the sight of juveniles, typically 3-7 chicks, hanging out at burrow entrances.
 Listen closely – the chicks make a hissing sound that mimics a rattlesnake.